OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 # Workflow Transition

-**Workflow transition** is a feature supported by OpsHub Integration Manager wherein the user can configure OpsHub Integration Manager to automatically handle workflow transition of an entity as per requirement.
+**Workflow transition** is a feature supported by <code class="expression">space.vars.SITENAME</code> wherein the user can configure <code class="expression">space.vars.SITENAME</code> to automatically handle workflow transition of an entity as per requirement.

 For example, consider a system in which Transition Workflow exists, a certain state is only accessible from a certain specific state or a new item can only exist in a new default state.
 Another example can be a requirement in which a state a field has to be assigned a value.
 If the value for that field is not assigned in that specific state, then it will result into error.
 In such circumstances, synchronizing entities from a system that does not enforce Transition Workflow to the target system is cumbersome.

-To solve this problem, OpsHub Integration Manager allows the user to configure Workflow Transition Handling.
+To solve this problem, <code class="expression">space.vars.SITENAME</code> allows the user to configure Workflow Transition Handling.
 Some systems provide workflow transition information through API.
 For these systems, the workflow transition information is picked from the API by default.
 Irrespective of the availability of the workflow transition through API, user can configure Workflow Transition by providing the information through XSL.

 * Slide the button adjacent to **Workflow Transition** to the right.
 * Click the (</>) icon to edit the workflow transition XSL.
 A default sample XSL is loaded using which a user can build his own XSL as per his requirement.